TheTroubleshooter/Home-Assistant/Fitbit/Readme.md

 10. For second account repeat steps using the contents of fitbit2 folder.

 Suggestions:
 1. For the dev.fitbit.com part of the setup use a browser that you are ok with clearing the browser data.
 The reason why is that you should clear the browser between adding additional accounts.
-I found that doing this stopped the 404 errors I would get when adding the second account.
+I found that doing this prevented any errors I would get when adding the second account.